PoshCode/PowerShellPracticeAndStyle/Style Guide/Documentation and Comments.md

 Every script function command should have at least a short statement describing it's function.
 That is the `Synopsis`.

-In order to ensure that the documentation stays with the function, documentation comments should be placed INSIDE the function, rather than above.
-To make it harder to forget to update them when changing a function, you should keep them at the top of the function, rather than at the bottom.

 ##### Document Each Parameter

 Each parameter should be documented.
 To make it easier to keep the comments synchronized with changes to the parameters, the parameter documentation comments may _within_ the `param` block, directly above each parameter.

-It is also possible to write `.Parameter` statements with the rest of the documentation comments, but as with the rest of this
+It is also possible to write `.Parameter` statements with the rest of the documentation comments, but they will be less likely to be left un-updated if you put them closer to the actual code they document.

 ##### Provide Usage Examples